Obesity - Children and Teens

 - Lack of exercise

-- High level of sedentary activities like watching TV, playing on the computer, or playing video games
+- Doing a lot activities like watching TV, playing on the computer, or playing video games that do not involve moving around

-- Overeating or binging—short periods when a very large amounts of food are eaten
+- Overeating or binging—short periods when very large amounts of food are eaten

 - Low self-esteem